 - Be Transparent: Be upfront about how you’re navigating the situation, acknowledging challenges and how you’ll continue to monitor and adjust.

 - Communicate Frequently: Communicate often, without inundating.
-The public may be feeling overwhelmed, so use your best judgment and provide updates and assurances when new information becomes available.
+The public is likely feeling overwhelmed, so use your best judgment and provide updates and assurances when new information becomes available.

 - Provide Avenues for Engagement: Make it easy for audiences to ask questions, offering a phone number, online form or live chat, and have processes in place to reply quickly with values-based responses and relevant facts.

-While we’re in unchartered territory, tried and true communications fundamentals still work.
+While we continue to navigate unchartered territory, tried and true communications fundamentals still work.
 Without communication, people fear the worst.
 It’s important for the food and agriculture industries to help put their stakeholders’ minds at ease.

 CFI Executive Director